 Nanoscale Topography has biological importance, as it influences a surfaces cells growth1 and mobility.
 By combining nanoscale topography and the control of chemistry, we can influence the adsorption of biomolecules by chemically altering the surface.
 On Si(100), the surface goes through two stages of etching.
 In the first stage, the etching results in a dihydride species appearing on the surface, and the later stages of etching result in faceted hillocks.
 These hillocks allow biomolecules to attach to the surface.
 Oxidation and Hydrosilylation of surfaces were two experiments conducted that allow us to observe the chemical changes of the surfaces functional groups.
 Though oxidation is site specific, reacting less on fully oxidized surfaces, hydrosilylation is not site specific; it creates different layers on the surface.
 Dynamic contact angle was also used to probe the chemistry and topography of the surface.
-The advancing angle informs us of the sensitivity to the most hydrophobic parts of the surface, while the receding angle informs us of the sensitivity to the most hydrophobic parts of these values is the hysteresis, which measures the homogeneity of the surface.
-Multifunctionalization was another experiment conducted; by oxidizing and hydrosilylating the surfaces in one experiment, we were able to find that multifunctionalization of a rough surface does not result in well-ordered alkyl chains and SiO modes are not detectable.
-In conclusion, we can highlight that oxidation is site specific.
+The advancing angle informs us of the sensitivity to the most hydrophilic parts of the surface of these values is the hysteresis, which measures the homogeneity of the surface.
+Multifunctionalization was another experiment conducted; by oxidizing and hydrosilylating the surfaces in one experiment, we were able to find that multifunctionalization of a rough surface - a surface that is already oxidized - results in well-ordered alkyl chains where SiO modes are detectable; the multifunctionalization is site specific.
 Also, while hydrosilylation is not site specific, it creates different layers on the two surfaces.
 Multifunctionalized, rough surfaces have different characteristics than multifunctionalized, flat surfaces.